Pooping Mucus Only: 12 Causes Explained (Dr. Farahat).

 Amoebic dysentery is usually milder than bacillary dysentery.
 It is less likely to cause mucus only poop, but it happens with severe forms of the disease.

-- The stool is usually more formed and bulky, blood and mucus are usually mixed with feces (with bacillary dysentery, blood and mucus come out without feces).
+• The stool is usually more formed and bulky, and blood and mucus are usually mixed with feces (with bacillary dysentery, blood, and mucus come out without feces).

-- In severe cases, Entamoeba organisms can invade the wall of the colon and cause intestinal perforation and cause fulminant inflammation of the colon.
+• In severe cases, Entamoeba organisms can invade the colon’s wall, cause intestinal perforation, and cause fulminant inflammation of the colon.

 The video below explains dysentery simply: